IMMIGRATION RULES AND REGULATIONS

 As international students studying in the US, you will be required to follow various rules and regulations, both academic and governmental.
 This section will outline for you the basic US immigration regulations affecting international students during the course of their stay.
 We urge you to abide by these regulations; failure to do so could result in your deportation or leave you unable to achieve your ultimate degree objective.

 Please keep in mind that immigration laws are constantly being updated and changed and it is YOUR responsibility to stay abreast of changes.
-Please report your current email address to the OGE - You will receive notifications of important changes in immigration regulations and procedures from the OGE by email.
+Please report your current email address to the IPGE - You will receive notifications of important changes in immigration regulations and procedures from the IPGE by email.

 IMPORTANT IMMIGRATION DOCUMENTS